 Current is 230V, 50Hz (unlike U.S. 110 volts) but almost all camera, phone and laptop batteries automatically adjust to.
 Electric sockets are an unusual three round pins set in a triangle or French-style round pin, two-prong plugs.
 Adapters are provided in better hotels and also sold cheaply in local shops.
 Most hotel rooms have limited electrical plugs bring a multi-purpose plug if you are using many devices such as laptops, tablets and mp3 players, one with USB ports like this handy one.

 Bhutan enjoys a robust GSM cell phone access for roaming mobile phones in almost the entire region between Paro and Punakha.
 Bhutan Country Code: 975 (from US dial 011+975+number).
-Most foreign cell or mobile phones will work in the Kingdom, however some PDAs such as Blackberrys do not receive a signal in Bhutan.
-Bhutan has a decent a GSM mobile phone network due to the broad expanse and mountainous areas of the country.
+Most foreign cell or mobile phones will work in the Kingdom.
+Bhutan has a good GSM mobile phone network due to the broad expanse and mountainous areas of the country.
 Check with your provider regarding roaming coverage (typically very high) or bring an unlocked GSM phone to use a local chip.
 Wireless, broadband Internet access is available in hotels and a few Internet cafes in larger cities, though expect degraded performance and sporadic outages in this remote country.